Castlebrae Community High School

-Castlebrae Community High School is a secondary school in the neighbourhood of Niddrie, Edinburgh.
+Castlebrae Community Campus is a secondary school located in Craigmillar, Edinburgh, Scotland.
+It was opened in 1976 and was later closed and relocated in 2022 next to Craigmillar Library.

 Feeder schools

-Feeder primaries are Castleview, Niddrie Mill and Newcraighall.
+Castlebrae is a part of feeder primaries, which are schools that help primary school students transition from primary to secondary schools.
+The nearest feeder primaries are Castleview, Niddrie Mill and Newcraighall.

 School houses

-Pupils are divided into three house groups, Blackford, Calton and Pentland.
-These are named after the hills in and around Edinburgh.
+In Castlebrae, pupils are divided into three house groups, Blackford, Calton and Pentland.
+These are named after the hills in and around Edinburgh, and for the first few years of high school are placed together in mandatory classes.

-Proposed closure
+School opening

+In 1976, Castlebrae was opened for the first time with the former Prime Minister James Callaghan attending.
+During the opening there was a protest against the tax cuts in education and the rise of unemployment.

+In April 2022, the new proposed school was opened.
+Over £28 million had been spent on the construction.
+This school building was to have a school roll of 700, but can be expanded to over 1,200 students.

+Protests

+In 1976, there were protests concerning the tax cuts on education and the rise of unemployment.
+The protest was held at the school due to the former Prime Minister James Callaghan attending its opening.

-In September 2012, it was announced that City of Edinburgh Council proposed to close the school in June 2013 because of falling rolls and poor exam results.
+In September 2012, it was announced that City of Edinburgh Council proposed to close the school in June 2013 because of falling rolls (fewer than 200 pupils) and poor exam results.
 A group of local parents and pupils contested the closure.
 In February 2013, a report recommended closure, with a new school to be built in the next ten years as the area regenerates and demand builds.
 In March, the council voted to give the school a "reprieve".

 Controversy

 In June 2014, the previous head teacher was suspended while allegations against him were investigated.
 Norma Prentice took over for 2014-15 as the investigation continued.
-In 2015, it was confirmed that Prentice would continue permanently and that Curran had been dismissed.
+In 2015, it was confirmed that Prentice would continue permanently, and that Curran had been dismissed.